 Instructions

-- Add the chicken broth, bay leaf, thyme sprigs, salt, pepper, and nutmeg.
-Bring to a boil then reduce to low heat and simmer for 15 minutes.
+- Add the chicken broth, brown sugar, bay leaf, thyme sprigs, salt, pepper, and nutmeg.
+Bring to a boil, then reduce to low heat and simmer uncovered for 15 minutes.

-- Add pumpkin and cream and heat through.
-Discard bay leaf and using an immersion blender or hand blender, puree until smooth.
+- Discard the bay leaf and thyme stems, and using an immersion blender or hand blender, puree until smooth.

 - Stir in 1 tablespoon of parsley and pour into soup bowls.
-Garnish with cream, croutons and crumbled bacon, and remaining parsley.
+Garnish with cream, croutons, crumbled bacon, and remaining parsley.

 Notes